wking-io/Fluture/README.md

 As with [`hook`](#hook); when the Future is cancelled before the *finally computation* is running, the *finally computation* is executed and immediately cancelled.

+This function has an alias `lastly`, for environments in which `finally` is a reserved word.

 ### Consuming Futures